sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

    ![alt text](assets/image_task10_step34.png)

 34. We have now set up both the Digital Twin 'ontology' and have the twins and relationships up and running.
-Until now, we have only payed with the graph, not the twins themselves.
+Until now, we have only played with the graph, not the twins themselves.
 In the menu bar, **click** `Explore entity instance`, or: Twins.

    ![alt text](assets/image_task10_step35.png)